ransnir/ChromeDebuggerExtension/README.md

 This is an init project that will add your chrome debugger panel a new tab

-** Getting started
+## Getting started

-1. Download the project to
+1. Download the project to:

     /your_path